 It is a great read and necessary for anyone interested in bartending and cocktails.
 Whether you're a pro or an enthusiast, this definitely needs to be in your bar library.

-Dale DeGroff (aka King of Cocktails) is back in another essential hardcover that should be in every cocktail enthusiasts' library.
+Dale DeGroff, aka King of Cocktails, is back with another essential hardcover that should be in every cocktail enthusiasts' library.

 Best Rating System: 1210 More Very Good Cocktails: A Renaissance Compendium

-Stew Ellington's first book, "901 Very Good Cocktails: A Practical Guide," is one of the most useful and, appropriately, practical bartending guide you will find.
-The follow-up book, "1210 More Very Good Cocktails" is just as useful and fun to explore.
+Stew Ellington's first book, "901 Very Good Cocktails: A Practical Guide," is one of the most useful and, appropriately, practical bartending guides you will find.
+The follow-up book, "1210 More Very Good Cocktails," is just as useful and fun to explore.

 Ellington is a master at organizing, categorizing, and rating every cocktail recipe in his books.
 He has also tasted every single drink and the rating system will tell you if it's worth your time and effort.
 If you cannot find a drink you want to make out of either, then it's your issue and not the books.